learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 - The value should be either an array or an object.
 Try both to see how they differ!

-With JSON Server, you'll now be able to design front ends that persist data!
+With JSON Server, you'll now be able to design frontends that persist data!

 ## Resources